 Upon request of a State Fair Hearing, DHCS staff will contact the applicant or participant and/or his/her legal representative/legally responsible adult(s) to provide them with additional information on the State Fair Hearing process, and advise them they will receive DHCS' written position statement before the scheduled hearing date.
-If the participant and/or his/her legal representative/legally responsible adult(s) have not identified legal representation, DHCS will refer the participant and/or his/her legal representative/legally responsible adult(s) to the toll-free phone number on the back of the NOA for information regarding hearing rights, free legal aid, and information regarding Protection and Advocacy, Inc. DHCS will continue to work with the participant and/or his/her legal representative/legally responsible adult and the DHCS Director's Decision upholds DHCS' action to reduce, terminate, or deny continued enrollment in the waiver and/or a waiver service(s), any aid paid pending the participant had been receiving will stop.
+If the participant and/or his/her legal representative/legally responsible adult(s) have not identified legal representation, DHCS will refer the participant and/or his/her legal representative/legally responsible adult(s) to the toll-free phone number on the back of the NOA for information regarding hearing rights, free legal aid, and information regarding Protection and Advocacy, Inc. DHCS will continue to work with the participant and/or his/her legal representative/legally responsible adult(s) to resolve the hearing issues before the scheduled date of the hearing.
+If a hearing is held and the DHCS Director's Decision upholds DHCS' action to reduce, terminate, or deny continued enrollment in the waiver and/or a waiver service(s), any aid paid pending the participant had been receiving will stop.